henryts/henryts/README.md

 ---

 ### 💻 Experience
-- Backend Engineer @ Insuredmine: Building and optimizing backend services and integrations.
+- Software Engineer @ Insuredmine: Building and optimizing backend and frontend services and integrations.
 - Strong foundation in **Node.js**, **Express**, **MongoDB**, and cloud platforms like **AWS**, **Azure**, and **GCP**.

 ---